 Consequences for misconduct will be appropriate for the policy violation by the student.
 A teacher or the administration will not subject students to arbitrary and capricious punishment.
 There will be a logical progression of consequence for misconduct; however, the administration has the freedom to select consequences, which are appropriate for the misconduct.
-The administration will maintain accurate records of disciplinary actions, which will be available to parents during parent-administrator conference, or by appointment.
+The administration will maintain accurate records of disciplinary actions, which will be available to parents during parent-administrator conferences, or by appointment.
 The following list is not all-inclusive, nor is any consequence proponent to another.

-- 1. Reprimand: Student informed of misconduct and requested to discontinue the action or comment. - 2.
-Teacher/Student Conference: Teacher and student discuss appropriate student conduct, ways to prevent further incidents, and an explanation of consequences in private. - 3.
-Detention: Student must report to an assigned room for a detention period.
-Teachers are encouraged to have a conference with the student at that time. - 4.
-Parent Contact: Teacher or principal contacts the parent to discuss appropriate student conduct and consequences if the actions or comments continue.
-This may be by phone or in person. - 5.
-Principal Conference: Principal discusses incident with student, documents incident, and makes parent contact. - 6.
-In-School Suspension: Student is isolated for the entire school day in the school building.
+1. Reprimand: Student informed of misconduct and requested to discontinue the action or comment.

+2. Teacher/Student Conference: Teacher and student discuss appropriate student conduct, ways to prevent further incidents, and an explanation of consequences in private.

+3. Detention: Students must report to an assigned room for a detention period.
+Teachers are encouraged to have a conference with the student at that time.

+4. Parent Contact: Teacher or principal contacts the parent to discuss appropriate student conduct and consequences if the actions or comments continue.
+This may be by phone or in person.

+5. Principal Conference: Principal discusses incident with student, documents incident, and makes parent contact.

+6. In-School Suspension: Student is isolated for the entire school day in the school building.
 They have no contact with other students.

-- 7. Parent Contact Suspension: Student is removed from the school building and all activities until parent has personal conference with the administration. - 8.
-Short Term Suspension (OSS): Student is removed from the school building and activities for up to ten days. - 9.
-Long-Term Suspension: Student removed from school building and all activities for not less than ten days, but no longer than the end of the semester. - 10.
-Expulsion: Student removed from school building and all activities for the remainder of the school year. - 11.
-Loss of Privilege: Student loses privileges such as parking on school property and open lunch. - 12.
-Counseling Services: The guidance/counseling services will be included as a means for modifying student behavior when appropriate. - 13.
-Police Involvement: Law Enforcement may become involved as deemed appropriate by the building administrator. - 14.
-Restitution: Students may be required to replace or pay for damages caused. - 15.
-Natural Consequences: Students may be required to repair/clean-up damage for which they are responsible. - \Note: A student assigned to ISS will be considered "Not in good standing".
+7. Parent Contact Suspension: Student is removed from the school building and all activities until the parent has a personal conference with the administration.

+8. Short Term Suspension (OSS): Student is removed from the school building and activities for up to ten days.

+9. Long-Term Suspension: Student removed from school building and all activities for not less than ten days, but no longer than the end of the semester.

+10. Expulsion: Student removed from school building and all activities for the remainder of the school year.

+11. Loss of Privilege: Students lose privileges such as parking on school property and open lunch.

+12. Counseling Services: The guidance/counseling services will be included as a means for modifying student behavior when appropriate.
+13. Police Involvement: Law Enforcement may become involved as deemed appropriate by the building administrator.

+14. Restitution: Students may be required to replace or pay for damages caused.

+15. Natural Consequences: Students may be required to repair/clean-up damage for which they are responsible.

+\Note: A student assigned to ISS will be considered "Not in good standing".
 A student assigned to OSS will be considered "NOT in good standing".

-ALCOHOL/DRUGS/TOBACCO/ELECTRONIC CIGARETTES
+ALCOHOL/DRUGS/TOBACCO/Vaping devices

-Students possessing or under the influence of alcohol or illegal drugs on school grounds will be given 5 days OSS.
-Students in possession or use of tobacco products will be given 3 days OSS.
-Students in possession or in use of Hookah pens, electronic cigarettes, or other similar devices will receive 3 days OSS, and the device will be confiscated.
+Students possessing or under the influence of alcohol or illegal drugs on school grounds will be required to be taken home that day and then given 5 days ISS upon return and be required to complete and pass a course on the dangers of alcohol/drugs.
+Students in possession or use of tobacco products will be given 3 days ISS and be required to complete and pass a course on dangers of tobacco.
+Students in possession or in use of JUULs, vape pens, electronic cigarettes, any paraphernalia or other similar devices will receive 3 days ISS and be required to complete and pass a course on the dangers of vaping and the device will be confiscated.